cloudedbats/cloudedbats_wurb_2020/README.md

 Change this (example for Swedish users):

-- Password: chiroptera
+- System Options - Password: chiroptera
+- System Options - Hostname: wurb
-- Network options-Hostname: wurb
+- System Options - Network at boot: No
-- Localisation Options-Timezone: Europe - Stockholm
+- Localisation Options - Timezone: Europe - Stockholm
-- Localisation Options-WLAN Country: SE
+- Localisation Options - WLAN Country: SE
-- Advanced Options-Expand Filesystem.
+- Advanced Options - Expand Filesystem.

 Reboot and reconnect.
 Remember to use the new password.: